-This post is a part of our Political Pen Pals series.
+The Operation Varsity Blues college admissions scandal brought the topic of college admissions front and center in America this week.
+Are college admissions fair and equitable?
+If not, what needs to change?
+We discuss in our Political Pen Pals series.
 If you like what you read, check out more Political Pen Pals debates here.

 We have grown used to a false narrative that elite colleges are meritocratic and the recent revelations destroy a piece of that narrative.
 I think we need to take this opportunity to look at American universities and ask if they really do have fair admissions processes.
 We can dig up the age old debate about affirmative action, but I think this scandal also raises questions about the legitimacy of considering legacy status, athletic ability, and even test scores (which rich kids inevitably perform better on after hours of expensive tutoring) in admissions.

 What do you think, Joe?
 Is this a sign that the system is rigged for rich kids or is it a one off?

 Dear Taylor: Glad to hear you fired up, as always.
 Don’t let these passions get the best of you, though.
 You must concede that there is an important difference between literal bribery in the Operation Varsity Blues scandal, where federal crimes may have been committed and individuals may be going to jail, and other admissions quirks such as legacy and athletic admissions.
 I think the former is wrong.
 I am not sure about the latter.